-Join our third block of classes for this year and let your body, mind and imagination come into flower!
+Join our first block of classes for this year and let your body-mind and imagination come into flower.

-As we find our feet in this new era, let's plunge into and explore change... share space and play together, ride on each other's energy waves and learn from each other's observations to enable our individual and collective flows to move together.
+As we find our feet in this new era, let's plunge into exploring our bodies and how they change... share space and play together, ride on each other's energy waves and learn from each other's observations to enable our individual and collective flows to move together.

 “The body is not a set entity.
 It constantly changes, like the weather.” – Min Tanaka, founder of BodyWeather